 Submission of private treatment records and private medical opinions:

-An Independent Medical Opinion (sometimes referred to as an "IMO")from a treating physician is in many instances a critical part of a veteran’s disability compensation claim.
-An IMO may sway the “benefit of the doubt” in favor of a veteran’s claim, or it may actually be the missing ‘link’ or nexus in a claim.
-When a veteran asks his or her physician to compose an IMO, there are a couple of things that should be noted in it.
-One of most important things that should be done and mentioned in the IMO is that the medical professional has reviewed the entire medical record including the veteran’s STR’s.
+A medical opinion from a treating physician is in many instances a critical part of a veteran’s disability compensation claim.
+An independent medical opinion may sway the “benefit of the doubt” in favor of a veteran’s claim, or it may actually be the missing ‘link’ or nexus in a claim.
+When a veteran asks his or her physician to compose a medical opinion, there are a couple of things that should be noted in it.
+One of most important things that should be mentioned in the medical opinion is that the medical professional has reviewed the entire medical record including the veteran’s STR’s.
 The medical professional should also state his or her area of expertise and additional training.
-For example, if the doctor is board certified in radiology, they should state that; especially when rendering any comments in regards to radiological film studies.
+For example, if the doctor is board certified in radiology, then they should state that; especially when rendering any comments regarding radiological film studies (X-rays, MRI's, CT scans etc...).
 Also, it is very important that the physician give their rational as to why they have come to a certain conclusion.
-The physician, when giving his/her rational, should also cite any relevant medical literature that may support the findings.
-By doing all of this, the IMO becomes probative.
-There is also certain language the physician needs to use when opining whether or not the disability(ies) at hand is/are related to the veteran’s service.
+The physician, when giving his/her rational, should also cite any relevant medical literature that may support their findings.
+By doing all of this, the medical opinion becomes probative.
+There is also certain language the physician should use when opining whether or not the disability(ies) at hand is/are related to the veteran’s service.
 The following phrases are from the Department of Veterans Affairs “Clinician’s Guide for Disability Examination;”

 "is due to" (100% sure)

 "at least as likely as not" (equal to or greater than 50%)

 "not at least as likely as not" (less than 50%)